324 East 35th Street

 Recent transfers at this building, curated by The Roebling Team research desk.
 Apartment-level facts are independently verified before publishing; sale prices reflect the recorded transfer amount at the NYC Department of Finance.

 Market read.
-Median listing discount 3.0% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Most recent trades (2025) cleared a median $891/sf across 2 sales.
+Median listing discount 3.4% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 Sales sourced from NYC Department of Finance recorded transfers (BBL 1-00940-0047) and verified listing data.
 Apartment-level facts (line, condition, asking-price context) curated and cross-verified by The Roebling Team research desk.
-Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price.
+Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price; square footage on co-ops is not officially recorded, figures shown are approximate.

 What to know if you’re buying